OptiMX: A Program for Accelerator Optics

-To install OptimX under linux, there are two options: AppImage or traditional binaries.
-The first option is the most convenient and the
+To install OptimX under linux we use the AppImage format which is the most convenient and the

-most portable.
-In either case, no administrative privilege is required.
+most portable solution.
+No administrative privilege is required.

 Most linux distributions use a package manager (e.g. rpm, apt ..etc) that automatically deals with dependencies,

-i.e. ensures that required shared libraries are present and at a compatible version level.
+and ensures that all required shared libraries are present and at a compatible version level.

 While from a user perspective it would be simpler to provide distribution specific binary packages, putting together, testing and maintaining

 such packages for multiple distributions represents a significant effort.
-Our generic linux binaries are a compromise; they include most (but not all) of the required
+The AppImage format is a good compromise; it includes most (but not all) of the required

 interfere with the rest of your system.
 If you get an error message about a missing or incompatible shared library, please